Resources for Small Businesses

 Please note that inclusion on this list does not indicate an endorsement from Next Street.
 As always, we recommend that all businesses do their due diligence before utilizing any resources.

-- The U.S. Small Business Administration is offering low-interest federal disaster loans for working capital to small businesses suffering substantial economic injury as a result of the Coronavirus (COVID-19)
+- The U.S. Small Business Administration is offering low-interest federal Economic Injury Disaster Loans and Paycheck Protection loans to small businesses suffering losses as a result of the Coronavirus (COVID-19) – check out our guide here and view our “Applying for PPP and Other COVID-19 Relief Funding” webinar

 - Kiva is expanding their eligibility requirements, increasing maximum loan size to $15,000, and extending their grace period